 Click on the Owl below to visit the website!

 Phonics is a way of teaching children to read skillfully.
 They are taught how to recognise the sounds that each individual letter makes, identify the sounds that different combinations of letters make – such as ‘sh’ or ‘oo’ and blend those sounds together from left to right to make a word.
 Children can then use this knowledge to ‘decode’ new words that they see or hear.
 This is the first important step to learning to read.

-1) Jolly Phonics provides the children with pictures and actions to support learning of the sound
+At St Joseph's we use Jolly Phonics to support the teaching of reading and writing - Jolly Phonics provides the children with pictures and actions to support learning of the sound